InverterNetwork/contracts/README.md

 Common tasks are executed through a `Makefile`.
 The most common commands are:
 * `make build` to compile the project.
 * `make test` to run the test suite.
   * Note: _Some of our tests  require a working Sepolia RPC URL, as we test certain contracts via fork testing.
-We implemented fallbacks in these cases in the code directly, so they should work even without any RPC set in the environment.
-If that does not work, please set a working one via `export SEPOLIA_RPC_URL=https://rpc-url-here`._
+We implemented fallbacks for these particular test cases in the code directly, so they will work even without any RPC set in the environment.
+In the unlikely case that the tests do not work without RPC, please set a working one via `export SEPOLIA_RPC_URL=https://rpc-url-here`._
 * `make pre-commit` to ensure all of the development requirements are met, such as
   * the Foundry Formatter has been run.
   * the scripts are all working.